 Matching one or more tokens at the tail of a channel

-Here some examples of channel subscription patterns and which types of messages with channels are accepted and ignored.
+Here some cases of channel subscription patterns and which types of messages with channels are accepted and ignored.

 |Channel Pattern||Messages Accepted||Messages Ignored|